ymatsiuk/manager-registrator/README.md

-Service which register external service in Consul
+Service which register swarm leader as external service in Consul